Skip Navigation

 Sights and Activities

 Hiking is one of the main activities here with almost endless possibilities for routes, the best known is perhaps the ascent of the park's highest mountain Longs Peak.
-At 14255 feet (4345 metres), Longs is a major summit of the Rockies and the normal route via the Keyhole is classified as non technical when ice free - it's still a tough scramble though so if you're inexperienced try an easier trail.
+At 4,345 metres, Longs is a major summit of the Rockies and the normal route via the Keyhole is classified as non technical when ice free - it's still a tough scramble though so if you're inexperienced try an easier trail.
 From the same starting point of Bear Lake, the Flattop Mountain Trail leads off into the mountains with possibilities to cross the Rockies to the Grand Lake side, while trails lead up to magnificent high mountain lakes and small glaciers.
 Further north the Lawn Lake Trail heads off into the pristine wilderness of the Mummy Range topped by Hagues Peak.
 These are just a few opportunities.

-Look out for the wildlife too - Elk can be seen at many locations while if you're lucky you'll spot a moose.
+Look out for the wildlife too.
+Elk can be seen at many locations while if you're lucky you'll spot a moose.
 Black bears and mountain lions do live in the park too but they're pretty secretive.

 Opening Hours